o2.co.uk - digital service strategy

 Razorfish / 2012

-For UK mobile telecommunication provider, o2, Razorfish London was asked to pitch their vision of a service-level redesign for o2 across both in-store and online consumer touch-points.
+For UK mobile telecommunication provider, o2, Razorfish London was asked to provide their vision for a service-level redesign across in-store and online consumer touch-points.

 Below are a few snippets of the process I went through: